ReaperOneStudios/.github/profile/README.md

 All discussions about anything generally will be stored in this (or the) ".github" repository...

 #### Discussion Rules
 Please be respectful when talking inside the discussions...
-If the discussion is about a repository other than ".github", please talk about the specified repository in the correct repository that the discussion is hosted in!
+If the discussion is about a repository other than ".github", please talk about THAT specified repository in the correct specified repository that the discussion is hosted in!